You don't have to look very far to see success story after success story from businesses built around online courses.

 It's all on one page and looks great.
 The flow is nice.
 I think you'll have less people think twice about entering their payment information on the Teachable check out page than the Thinkific check out page.
 Teachable's page really looks great and professional.

-Students will be prompted to enter in their account information after they buy.
+Students will be prompted to enter their account information after they buy it.